 I log long days in the saddle when I bikepack, so a comfortable riding posture and ergonomic hand position are big priorities.
 My small hands put me at a disadvantage here; sometimes it’s a strain just to reach my levers.

-The only negative I noticed about the Coast bar was some road vibration.
+The only negative I noticed about the Coast bar was some minor road vibration.
 These are affordable alloy bars, not pricey carbon, so this is expected to some extent.
 I found it worst on my initial test ride, unloaded on pavement.
 Once loaded up with gear and riding more varied surfaces it all but disappeared.

-My Woodchippers had a similar issue, and if the Coast was a tad worse it may have been due to the shorter aluminum stem I put on when I switched.
+My old Woodchippers had a similar issue, and if the Coast was a tad worse it may have been due to the shorter aluminum stem I put on when I switched.
 I don’t think the Coast bars have more vibration than other bars in the same price range, and if you’re riding loaded I don’t think it’s an issue.
 I rode 18-20 hours a day in The Big Lonely and never noticed it.
-But if you ride unloaded for long hours on gravel or pavement, or are especially sensitive to nerve issues in your hands, it might be worth shelling out for a pricier bar with more vibration damping.
+But if you ride unloaded for long hours or are especially sensitive to nerve issues in your hands, it might be worth shelling out for a pricier bar with more vibration damping.

 PNW Coast vs. Salsa Woodchipper

+When I first installed my new Coast bar, it replaced the Woodchippers that came with my Fargo.
 To be clear, the Woodchipper and Coast are not particularly similar as far as flared drop bars go.
 The Woodchipper’s unique design is known for appealing to some folks and not so much to others.
 The Coast is more of a classic gravel handlebar design.

-I’m comparing them side-by-side because they’re what I personally know best, and I think others will find the comparison useful.
-Woodchippers come stock on the Salsa Fargo, one of the most popular bikepacking bikes out there, and not everyone loves them.
+I’m comparing them side-by-side here because they’re what I personally know best, and I think others will find the comparison useful.
+Woodchippers used to come stock on the Salsa Fargo, one of the most popular bikepacking bikes out there, and not everyone loves them.
 If you’re thinking about swapping out your Fargo’s bars for a more classic gravel handlebar, the Coast is definitely worth considering.

 Width: As you can see below, my 42cm (hood to hood) Woodchippers had a larger full width than my 48cm Coast bars, due to the Woodchipper’s more aggressive flare.
 But you can clearly see that the Coast bar is wider at the hoods, which is where I like to spend a majority of my riding time.
 The Woodchipper comes in 42, 44, and 46cm sizes, so even the widest Woodchipper won’t be as wide at the hoods as the narrowest Coast.